Making Hip Step

 INSTRUMENT 3 - THE HI HATZ

+Create another instance of an MPC-style sampler like Battery.
+Browse a sample library for two tightly closed high hats and one open one.
+Load them into empty sampler cells and make a copy of the open hi-hat.
+It would be best if you had 4foursamples in total.
+Pan each closed hi-hat hard left and right and assigned them to the same MIDI note to trigger together.
+This will simulate a “true stereo” sort of sound.
+Please do the same thing for the open hi-hats (except assign them to their MIDI note).
 Compose a subdivided, articulate rhythm with these.
 Try starting with straight 16th notes and editing from there.
 Throw in some 32nd notes, triplets, and rests.
-Adjust the length of the open hi-hat samples so that they sound like they are closing just as the closed hi-hats hit.
-Drop an equalizer on the signal chain and cut the low end at around 250 Hz just to be safe.
-Consider dropping a bell around 2 kHz too if they sound too harsh.
-Then, add a little bit of reverb – mostly dry signal and decay of about 500 ms – just enough to put them “in the room”.
+Adjust the length of the open hi-hat samples to sound like they are closing just as the closed hi-hats hit.
+Drop an equalizer on the signal chain and cut the low end at around 250 Hz to be safe.
+Consider dropping a bell around 2 kHz if it sounds too harsh.
+Then, add a bit of reverb - primarily dry signal and decay of about 500 ms - just enough to put them “in the room.”

 This is what my hi-hats sound like in my current project state.

-INSTRUMENT 4 – THE SUB BASS
+INSTRUMENT 4 - THE SUB-BASS

-Now, compose an 8 bar phrase and duplicate it to 16 bars.
-Do not make it too busy.
+Add an instance of a synthesizer that features a single sine oscillator.
+I chose to use Massive.
+Adjust the amplitude envelope attack and release so that there are no pops or clicks when notes are retriggered.
+Consider making the synth monophonic altogether.
+Now, compose an 8-bar phrase and duplicate it to 16 bars.
+Please do not make it too busy.
 Leave rests and space for the sounds to decay.
-Once you’ve created a 16 bar block, cut it up into 8-10 small motifs.
+Once you’ve created a 16-bar block, cut it into 8-10 small motifs.
 These are the building blocks of the dubstep style basses.
-Duplicate the block and divide the smaller motifs in that duplicate among 4 new bass synths.
-This technique is called hocketing (See Blog: Hocketing and Pointillism).
+Duplicate the block and divide the smaller motifs in that duplicate among four new bass synths.
+This technique is called hocketing.

 INSTRUMENT 5 - THE HOCKETED BASSES

 My fourth and final “hocket” is a modified preset from Massive called Acid Raw.
-There is nothing wrong with using a preset every now and then.
-Sometimes, they are exactly what you’re looking for and are always a great resource for learning sound design and synthesis.
+There is nothing wrong with using a preset now and then.
+Sometimes, they are precisely what you’re looking for and are always an excellent resource for learning sound design and synthesis.
+This is what my “hocketed” arrangement sounds like….

 INSTRUMENT 6 - THE RHYTHMIC CHORDS

 This is perhaps the most fun you’ll have during this production.
-Now that all the detailed sounds are set in place, you can relax and improvise with some chordal sounds.
+Now that all the detailed sounds are set, you can relax and improvise with some chordal sounds.
 I chose to use a piano called The Maverick in Kontakt.
-I turned the dynamic range down and the articulation up (a little harder) because this piano is not meant to be focussed on.
+I turned the dynamic range down and the articulation up (a little more complicated) because this piano is not meant to be focused on.
 It serves more like a solid backbeat to glue the other instruments together.
-Try using a quarter note delay on it to fill in some of the gaps between stabs.
-I would suggest a good deal of reverb hear as well.
+Try using a quarter-note delay on it to fill in some of the gaps between stabs.
+I would suggest a good deal of reverb here as well.
+The only master processing I did was gentle limiting - to prevent peak clipping.
+And some side-chain compression on the sub-bass keyed by the 808s track (See Blog: Control Compression).
+Now, here is the full groove in context!